qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ## Server

-A server receives a [Feed Request Callback] when a controller has set him as the source of a feed, see [Add feed source] or [Set feed source].
+A server receives a [Server Feed Request] when a controller has set him as the source of a feed, see [Add feed source] or [Set feed source].

 A server receives an [Access Feed Callback] after an [Access feed] or [Access feeds].